Why Safety Is Everyone’s Responsibility (tip: it’s the culture)

 Having a good safety reporting system can keep your employees engaged - resulting in increased safety for everyone.

-If you're looking for a incident reporting platform that is hyper easy-to-use, ticks all the boxes for anonymity, two-way communication, has built-in workflows for multiple use cases and more, test drive our incident reporting platform or contact us for more information!
+If you're looking for an incident reporting platform that is hyper-easy to use, ticks all the boxes for anonymity, and two-way communication, has built-in workflows for multiple use cases and more, test drive our incident reporting platform or contact us for more information!

 We are building the world's first operational involvement platform.
 Our mission is to make the process of finding, sharing, fixing and learning from issues and observations as easy as thinking about them and as rewarding as being remembered for them.

 By doing this, we are making work more meaningful for all parties involved.